k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 The above Broadway flow uses an **Http** Actor to connect to the HTTP server that populates the predefined HTTP interface into the **interface** input argument.
 The **path** input argument must be populated by the relative path to the interface.
 The **params** input argument must be populated when relevant.
 The **format** input argument must be populated with the required output format, e.g. JSON.

-For example, in order to invoke a Fabric Web Service, do the following:
+For example, in order to invoke a Fabric Web Service, take the following steps:

 1. Define HTTP interface with the relevant authentication type, e.g. *Bearer*, and set the Token value.